-Neugebauer enters the game
+Neugebauer Enters the Game

 Very soon - as a matter of fact almost immediately - more intensive work was indeed taken up.
-Neugebauer had already published a paper in [1927] about the origin of the sexagesimal system, and in [1928] a short note from his hand pointed out that the approximation discussed second in [Weidner 1916] might be meant as an approximation to the exact value predicted by the Pythagorean theorem; he also suggested that both Greek geometry and the Indian sulba-sūtras might have borrowed from the Babylonians.
-The watershed was [Neugebauer 1929], appearing in the first issue of the Quellen und Studien B^[29] and dealing for an edition arrived too late [Waschow 1932a: 211], cf. [Thureau-Dangin 1934].

-28 According to what is written on p.
-6, the hand copies were made in 1914, after which Frank had no more access to the tablets; he only received his old copies and notes in 1925, after which he could resume working on them.
-Actually, what Frank received through the mediation of a friend were only draft hand copies; what he had originally prepared with the mathematical Strasbourg texts.
-How much had happened can be illustrated by a confrontation of Frank's text of no. 10 with Neugebauer's new translation [1929: 67f] and translation (MKT I, pp. 259f) (the article from 1929 brings a translation only and a handful of notes correcting Franks transliteration).
+Neugebauer had already published a paper in (1927) about the origin of the sexagesimal system, and in (1928) a short note from his hand pointed out that the approximation discussed second in (Weidner 1916) might be meant as an approximation to the exact value predicted by the Pythagorean theorem; he also suggested that both Greek geometry and the Indian sulba-sūtras might have borrowed from the Babylonians.
+The watershed was (Neugebauer 1929), appearing in the first issue of the Quellen und Studien B29 and dealing with the mathematical Strasbourg texts.
+How much had happened can be illustrated by a confrontation of Frank's text of no. 10 with Neugebauer's new translation (1929: 67f) and transliteration (MKT I, pp. 259f) (the article from 1929 brings a translation only and a handful of notes correcting Franks transliteration).
 The figure in Neugebauer's first line is taken from his transliteration, but corresponds to what is found in his translation.